Cotalker/documentation/blog/2021-09-01-audit-logs.md

 </div>
 <div class="card__body">

 Keep track of who did what and when.
-With this new audit log, admins can monitor who created or modified _user_ profiles and _access roles_ and when.
-See also who activated or deactivated an element, user or access role.
+With this new audit log, admins can monitor the creation, modification, disactivation, and activation of _user_ profiles and _access roles_.
+See also who, what, and when something was added or modified, complete with IP address tracker and links to the items in question.
+Use display filters to easily find the events you need to track.

 </div>
 <div class="card__footer">